How membership can bring out your family’s creative side this autumn

 Go wild for craft

 Autumn’s bounty means that it’s a brilliant time of the year to get everyone going craft crazy.
-Use discarded sticks and leaves trees to make wild art – create photo frames from sticks, or collages and bunting from leaves.
-Or berries make beautiful ink for painting.
-Simply hold whichever berry you’re using in your hand like a crayon and squish it onto paper.
-Our places are perfect spots for collecting craft material and as a member, you’ll enjoy free car parking at lots of them too
+Use discarded sticks and leaves from trees in woodlands to make wild art at places like Polesden Lacey – create photo frames from sticks, or collages and bunting from leaves, and berries make beautiful ink for painting.
+Simply hold a berry in your hand like a crayon and squish it onto paper.
+There are loads of nature-inspired crafts at Ickworth, too, where you can create art from the woodlands around you.
+Our places are perfect spots for collecting craft material and, as a member, you’ll enjoy free car parking at lots of them too.

 Banish the back-to-school blues